litestar-org/advanced-alchemy/README.md

 Advanced Alchemy is the official SQLAlchemy integration for Litsetar.

-In addition to installed with `pip install advanced-alchemy`, It can be installed installed as a Litestar extra with `pip install litestar[sqlalchemy]`.
+In addition to installed with `pip install advanced-alchemy`, it can also be installed installed as a Litestar extra with `pip install litestar[sqlalchemy]`.

 ```python
 from advanced_alchemy.extensions.litestar.plugins import SQLAlchemyPlugin